 - chopped chives, for garnish (if desired)

 - Cut the scrapple into small 1/“4 cubes.
 2. Heat a large, deep, non-stick frying pan over medium-high heat for 3 minutes until it’s nice and hot.
 3. Add the scrapple to the pan in an even layer.
-4. Cook, undisturbed for 3 minutes.
-5. After 3 minutes, flip scrapple with a spatula and cook 2 minutes longer.
+4. Cook, undisturbed for 3-4 minutes, until golden brown and crisp on one side.
+5. Flip scrapple with a spatula and cook 2-3 minutes longer, breaking up and moving around the pan as needed to make sure all sides are crispy.
 6. Flip once more and cook 2 more minutes- were looking for mostly crisp/browned pieces before adding the other ingredients.
-7. Add butter to the pan, and toss to combine with the scrapple until melted/well incorporated.
+7. Add the butter to the pan, and toss to combine with the scrapple until melted/well incorporated.
 8. Reduce the heat to low, and add the flour.
 Stir until well combined and no more lumps are present.
 9. Cook flour/butter/scrapple mixture, stirring frequently for 2 minutes.
 10. Using a whisk or wooden spoon, slowly add the milk to the flour/butter/scrapple mixture until well combined and no more lumps are present.
 11. Add salt and pepper to taste, and cook 4-5 minutes on low- stirring occasionally, until thickened.
 12. Serve over toast, biscuits or toasted English muffins.
 Garnish with chives, if desired.

 Scrapple is a Pennsylvania Dutch delicacy native to PA.
 Unfortunately, I can't even think of anything that comes close to a substitute!